p2panda/handbook/website/docs/03-networking/replication.md

 - data over qp2p and regular HTTP transport connection is secured via TLS 1.3
 - TLS certificates are self-signed certificates by default
   - this allows transport encryption without a centralised certificate authority (CA)
-  - this doesn't give authentication but since p2panda data is already authenticated this doesn't need to be reflected on this level
+  - this doesn't give authentication but since p2panda data is already authenticated and designed to function in a trustless network setting, this doesn't need to be reflected on this layer
   - optionally a p2panda node can be moved behind a reverse-proxy providing its own certificates

 ## Replication protocol